dsc-courses/practice.dsc10.com/problems/fa21-midterm/data-info.md

-King Triton 🔱, UCSD's mascot, is quite the traveler!
+King Triton, UCSD's mascot, is quite the traveler!
 Throughout this exam, we will be working with the `flights` DataFrame, which details several facts about each of the flights that King Triton has been on over the past few years.
 The first few rows of `flights` are shown below.

 <center><img src='../assets/images/fa21-midterm/flights.png' width=40%></center>